top of page

 How to Write Brilliant Characters - Lowerated

 A script lives and dies by its characters.
 You can have an interesting plot or a clever twist, but if the characters aren’t real, the story won’t matter.
 Characters are what we remember.
-They’re the ones who drive the plot, carry the emotion, and give the audience something to hold onto.
+They drive the plot, carry the emotion, and give the audience something to hold onto.

 Film Characters, Lowerated Script Writer